 - The majority of research studies addressing LBP exclude people over the age of 60; therefore, clinicians have minimal evidence upon which to base their treatment decisions.

 - Researchers have concluded that patients with LBP do not belong to one homogeneous group, but rather should be classified into subgroups that share similar clinical characteristics to better individualize care and improve clinical outcomes(5-6).

 - The long-term goal of this study is to develop and test a comprehensive, standardized rehabilitation approach for older adults with chronic LBP that is specifically designed to reduce pain and optimize function.

 - 250 community-dwelling, older adults (ages 60-85 years) will be recruited over 5 years.

-- This will be a 12-month longitudinal, cohort study of older adults with a recent onset of LBP, to evaluate trajectories of pain, activity limitations, and participation restrictions.
+- This will be a 12-month longitudinal, cohort study of older adults with current LBP, to evaluate trajectories of pain, activity limitations, and participation restrictions.

-- Participants will be recruited primarily through local physicians.
+- Participants will be recruited through local primary care practices.

 - Participants will be initially screened via phone for eligibility.

 - If eligible, participants will be seen for a total of 4 visits by licensed physical therapists at the University of Delaware by members of the Delaware Spine Studies research team.

 - Eligible participants will undergo a two-part initial physical therapy evaluation including:

 - A standardized low back evaluation and physical performance testing